 El Paso is a very large city located in the state of Texas.
 With a population of 681,124 people and 140 constituent neighborhoods, El Paso is the sixth largest community in Texas.

-Unlike some cities, El Paso isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in El Paso are a mix of both white- and blue-collar jobs.
+El Paso is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, El Paso is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in El Paso who work in office and administrative support (15.78%), sales jobs (11.58%), and management occupations (8.33%).

 The population of El Paso overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in El Paso, 23.24% have at least a bachelor's degree.

 The per capita income in El Paso in 2010 was $20,154, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $80,616 for a family of four.
 However, El Paso contains both very wealthy and poor people as well.